Frequently Asked Questions

 Our first-of-its-kind comparison tool then facilitates a side-by-side/point-by-point view of each agency’s offerings, such as:

-In addition, GoStork goes a step further by making it easy to book an appointment with one’s preferred agency through the platform itself.
+In addition, GoStork goes a step further by making it easy to chat directly with the agency and book an appointment with one’s preferred agency through the platform itself.
 Once scheduled, the time is instantly booked on both your calendar as well as the provider’s.

 GoStork brings structure and transparency to the complex fertility industry by featuring the top fertility providers in the US on a time-saving and cost-saving platform, built with intended parents in mind.